-Poverty Series I: Beyond Joe & Jane Six-Pack and other Human Parodies
+A New Series: Beyond Joe & Jane Six-Pack and other Human Parodies

 INTRODUCTION

-In the 1970′s, for instance, it was not unusual for job applicants to lack college degrees.
+In the 1970’s, for instance, it was not unusual for job applicants to lack college degrees.
 Today, four year degrees are required for almost every corporate position, including those that are considered entry-level.
+In decades past, while having imperfect teeth wasn’t desirable, it was also not out of the norm.
+Now, with advances in cosmetic and corrective dentistry, a perfectly straight, bleached white smile is considered not only a sign of health, but an indicator of success and social status.

 Throughout history, but even more apparent in today’s political climate, the have-nots have born the brunt of social stereotypes, bootstrap philosophies, and feel-good bromides.
 They’ve been romanticized in songs and novels, damned by social critics, and sacrificed at the altars of law and politics.